 Appendix D. Aquatic Toxicity Objectives Contained in Regional Water Board Basin Plans

-Each Regional Water Board Basin Plan contains narrative toxicity objectives that require all waters to be maintained free of toxic substances in concentrations that produce detrimental responses in aquatic organisms.
+Each Regional Water Board basin plan contains narrative toxicity objectives that require all waters to be maintained free of toxic substances in concentrations that produce detrimental responses in aquatic organisms.
 Most of the basin plans also state that all waters shall also be maintained free of toxic substances in concentrations which are toxic to, or which produce detrimental physiological responses in humans, plants, and terrestrial animals.
-Some Basin Plans also contain numeric objectives and implementation measures for toxicity.
+Some basin plans also contain numeric objectives and implementation measures for toxicity.

-The following is a summary taken from the water quality objective chapter of each Regional Water Board Basin Plan regarding narrative water quality objectives, specific test methods, data analyses, and program implementation for aquatic toxicity.
-This is an excerpt of language from the Regional Board Basin Plans, and so there may be other sections in the Basin Plans related to aquatic toxicity testing, interpretation of testing results, and compliance with aquatic water quality objectives.
-It is important to note that each permit is tailored to account for the details of a specific discharge and, therefore, the language between permits and corresponding Basin Plans may differ.
+The following is a summary taken from the water quality objective chapter of each Regional Water Board basin plan regarding narrative water quality objectives, specific test methods, data analyses, and program implementation for aquatic toxicity.
+This is an excerpt of language from the Regional Board basin plans, and so there may be other sections in the basin plans related to aquatic toxicity testing, interpretation of testing results, and compliance with aquatic water quality objectives.
+It is important to note that each permit is tailored to account for the details of a specific discharge and, therefore, the language between permits and corresponding basin plans may differ.

 North Coast, Region 1